 You can find out more here.

 Spring Short Courses are a very new addition to the Ghawazee Moon lineup.
 In 2019 we ran 4 different 5-week courses designed for intermediate and advanced dancers.
 These were a great way to explore new styles, solidify technique.

-Due to the early 2021 Showcase date, we will have a regular Term 3 after the Show.
+Due to the early 2021 Showcase date, we will be running Themed Intensive Courses for the 8 weeks of Term 3.
 Short Courses will be back in 2022!

 Our Summer Term has lots on offer - explorations of different styles, working with different props, and technique-focussed workshops - all presented by Canberra's best Bellydance teachers.

 If you're new to bellydance, the Open Level workshops are a great way to try things out before signing up for a term.
 They're also a great way to get back into the swing of things after the Holiday break.

 In addition to the dance workshops, we also regularly hold percussion workshops, sewing workshops and crafternoons.

 At the end of the two weeks, we hold a Hafla & Pre-Loved Market - a couple of fun-filled hours of dance and music on a Saturday afternoon.
 You can show off the new skills you learned in your workshops and bring along an instrument (your zills are perfect!) and help us create a live music ensemble!

 In between dances you can browse through pre-loved (and some new) costuming, props and dance accessories!

 If you've got some pre-loved items you're ready to pass on, bring them along and add them to the pre-loved stand.
 We ask people who bring add to the pre-loved table to spend a little bit of time "working the stall" so we can all have a dance.
 If you are a vendor, you can set up your own table for a small fee.